School Science Lessons

 Elatine, (C38H50N2O10), Diterpenoid Alkaloid

-Elatine, Elatin, dicarboximide, pyrrolidinone, benzoate ester, (derived from a hydride of an aconitane), folk medicine for neurological disorders, similar effects to Methyllycaconitine.
+Elatine, Elatin, dicarboximide, pyrrolidinone, benzoate ester, folk medicine for neurological disorders, similar effects to Methyllycaconitine.

 See diagram: Elatine.